amitabh27/Alexathon/README.md

-Skill Category : Travel and Transportation
+<b>Skill Category : Travel and Transportation</b>

-Skill Description:
+<b>Skill Description:</b><br>
 Travel Assistant is a Alexa-Skill serving as a Trip Advisor.
 It basically eases out the headache associated with planning trips wherein you would have to search several websites for railways, flights or buses.
-It’s like personal assistant to whom you can talk to anytime, anywhere and it will be ready to help you out.
+It’s like personal assistant to whom you can talk to anytime, anywhere and it will be ready to help you out.<br>
 It is unique because of the wide range of services it provides under one hood ranging from flight queries like cheapest flight to whole range of flights of a specific airline flying on any route TO railways queries like PNR status, Live Trian Status, Seat Availability, Train Route details, all the trains running on a specified route, Checking for whether your train is cancelled/rescheduled today, If yes then to what date and time, so on.
 Now comes buses which are really vital when it comes to travelling on short-trips and it becomes difficult to enquire about them anywhere, you will be amazed by the rich data it provides in terms of buses.
-Also it helps you to explore the tourist location by giving out list of well-known places to Worship, Eat and enjoy Natural beauties.
+Also it helps you to explore the tourist location by giving out list of well-known places to Worship, Eat and enjoy Natural beauties.<br>

+<b>Primary audience: </b><br>
-Primary audience: Any common man who wishes to travel or wants to explore any location.
+Any common man who wishes to travel or wants to explore any location.
 Anyone who travels or rather want to explore a location, that is any common man of India.

-Is the skill targeted to a specific function, domain or industry: Yes It is targeted to Travel/Tourism Industry to be more specific it addresses Railways, Airways and Road Transport sectors of India.
+<b>Is the skill targeted to a specific function, domain or industry: </b><br>
+Yes It is targeted to Travel/Tourism Industry to be more specific it addresses Railways, Airways and Road Transport sectors of India.

-What primary functions/features does the Travel Agent provide:
+<b>What primary functions/features does the Travel Agent provide:</b><br>

 The Functions of the Bot can be classified broadly into 4 categories: